Art of the American Southwest: Kokopelli

 Kokopelli is a hunchbacked flute player who represents the spirit of music and is a Native American fertility deity, sometimes depicted with a phallus, who presides over childbirth and agriculture.
 Kokopelli is one of the most easily recognized figures found in the petroglyphs and pictographs of the Southwest, the earliest known petroglyph is dated about A.D.
 1000.
 He is often featured in rituals relating to marriage, and Kokopelli himself is sometimes depicted with a woman called Kokopel Mana by the Hopi.
 Kokopelli chases away winter and brings about the warmth and rains of spring with his flute playing.
 Among the Hopi, Kokopelli carries unborn children on his back and distributes them to women.
-His image has been used in rock art, pottery,Welker, Glenn.
-"Kokopelli Legends & Lore".
-Indigenous Peoples Literature.
-1993-2008.
-Retrieved January 18, 2012. kachina dolls and more.
+His image has been used in rock art, pottery, kachina dolls and more.

 Dolls and toys

 Navajo dolls were made by Navajo women based upon full dresses worn by east coast American women in the 1860s.
 Velvet was substituted for the satin and buttons were made out of nickels and dimes.